Replacing the Gerstley Borate in two recipes containing 50%+

 Notes

-*This is the base for many recipes (e.g. Butterscotch (Rust) added: 4% rutile, 4% tin oxide and 1% lithium carboante.
+*This is recipe has been around for a long time.
+It is the base for many others, mainly because of its high melt fluidity (e.g. Butterscotch (Rust) added: 4% rutile, 4% tin oxide and 1% lithium carboante.

 Mixing this 50:50 with water produces 1.44 specific gravity, but it will be pure gel.
 Adding 0.5% Darvan helps to thin it for long enough to dip bisque samples (but the glaze goes on very thin).
 The slurry re-gels within seconds.